{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: -rings, perfectoid towers, and lim Cohen--Macaulay sequences

-We can relate the existence of $\delta$-ring structure on Noetherian local rings of mixed characteristic to the existence of lim Cohen-Macaulay sequences introduced by Bhatt, Hochster, and Ma in \cite{BHM24}, where the definition is made with a bit more general setting.
+The existence of $\delta$-ring structure on Noetherian local rings of mixed characteristic is related to the existence of lim Cohen--Macaulay sequences, which are the notion introduced by Bhatt, Hochster, and Ma in \cite{BHM24}.
 See \cite{Ho17} and \cite{Ma23} for interesting applications.